akhopkar01/PID_controller/readme.md

 make code_coverage
 ```
 This generates a index.html page in the build/coverage sub-directory that can be viewed locally in a web browser.

+## TO DO for future:
+- Investigate additional test cases for PID controller